 The second act of the Mr. Bogus episode "Meet Mr. Bogus" had an example of this, where Bogus has to deal with a rogue vacuum cleaner that is running amok throughout the house, which leads to Bogus swinging all around the vacuum as it chases after him.
 This results in the vacuum tying itself up before exploding after a few seconds.

-Parodied in a Robot Chicken sketch which features a fake trailer for "Michael Bay Presents: Explosions!"
+Parodied in a Robot Chicken sketch which features a fake trailer for "Michael Bay Presents: Explosions!" in which all sorts of things explode, including a seagull and a baby carriage.

 MA BA SPLOOM!